gilf/angular2-indexeddb/README.md

 });
 ```

-* getAll(storeName, keyRange): returns an array of all the items in the given objectStore.
+* getAll(storeName, keyRange, indexDetails): returns an array of all the items in the given objectStore.
 The first parameter is the store name to query.
 The second parameter is an optional IDBKeyRange object.
+The third parameter is an index details which must include index name and an optional order parameter.
 **getAll** returns a promise that is resolved when we have the array of items or rejected if an error occurred.

 Usage example: